Politiwatch/privacyspy/TERMS_AND_PRIVACY.md

 ### 5\.
 Accuracy of Materials

 The materials appearing on PrivacySpy (Politiwatch, Inc.)'s website could include technical, typographical, or photographic errors.
-PrivacySpy (Politiwatch, Inc.) does not warrant that any of the materials on its website are accurate, complete or current.
+PrivacySpy (Politiwatch, Inc.) does not warrant that any of the materials on its website are accurate, complete, or current.
 PrivacySpy (Politiwatch, Inc.) may make changes to the materials contained on its website at any time without notice.
-However PrivacySpy (Politiwatch, Inc.) does not make any commitment to update the materials.
+However, PrivacySpy (Politiwatch, Inc.) does not make any commitment to update the materials.

 ### 6\.
 Links